Borba (newspaper): Beginnings and censorship

-The very first issue of Borba was first published in Zagreb on 19 February 1922, Đuro Cvijić, together with Kamil Horvatin became the editors of the newspaper at its founding.
-As the official gazette of the Yugoslav Communist Party (KPJ), a banned political organization since December 1920 that nevertheless operated clandestinely in the Kingdom of Serbs, Croats and Slovenes and later Kingdom of Yugoslavia.
+The first issue of Borba was published in Zagreb on 19 February 1922. Đuro Cvijić and Kamil Horvatin were the editors of the newspaper at its founding.
+It was the official gazette of the League of Communists of Yugoslavia (LCY), a banned political organization since December 1920 that nevertheless operated clandestinely in the Kingdom of Serbs, Croats and Slovenes and later Kingdom of Yugoslavia.
 From 1924, the editor of Borba was Vladimir Ćopić, who was soon arrested for his articles against the government.
 Functioning as the banned Yugoslav Communist Party's propaganda piece, the paper played in important part in disseminating information among the party members, activists, and sympathizers.

-On 13 January 1929, a week following the proclamation of King Alexander's 6 January Dictatorship, Borba got banned.
+On 13 January 1929, a week following the proclamation of King Alexander's 6 January Dictatorship, Borba was banned.

 World War 2

 During World War II Borba was published in the Republic of Užice.
 After the World War II liberation by the Partisans, its publication moved to Belgrade.